GuanceCloud/guance-docs/docs/en/management/api-key/open-api.md

 ---

 Guance supports obtaining and updating the data of Guance workspace by calling the Open API interface.

-For a detailed list of APIs, please see [Guance OpenAPI Doc Library](../../open-api/index.md).
+> For a detailed list of APIs, see [Guance OpenAPI Doc Library](../../open-api/index.md).

 ## Authentication Method